cherrywheel/CN-Tower/README.md

 ## Age Restriction

 This game is intended for players aged **16 and above**.
-By playing this game, you confirm that you meet the age requirement, But i will make a version for Peoples who under restrictions
+By playing this game, you confirm that you meet the age requirement.

 ## Sweet+ Mode (Optional LGBTQ+ Mode)